 Place the cactus in an area indoors or outside that receives full sunlight and good air flow and has a temperature of at least 65 degrees Fahrenheit.

 Water the cactus with distilled water one or two days after planting.

 Repotting Red Dragon Flower

-Sieve 1 gallon of horticultural perlite and 3/4 gallon of sandy loam into a container after one to two months and mix.
+After just a few months, this fast-growing plant will be ready to report.
+Simply sieve 1 gallon of horticultural perlite and 3/4 gallon of sandy loam into a container and mix.
 Pour the growing medium to within 2 inches of the top of a 12-inch pot with a piece of mesh screen at the bottom.